emacsmirror/elpher/README.md

 the cached contents are displayed and the cursor returns to its previous position.
 This makes navigating amongst different documents referenced from within the same directory very snappy.

+This hierarchy is also maintained when gopher URLs are followed from plain text documents, and when directories are retrieved explicitly using the 'g' key.

 ## Licence